The 6 Best Refrigerator Brands of 2026

 Frigidaire is a pioneer in refrigeration, having designed and developed the first electric refrigerator in 1918.
 Some would claim that the word 'fridge' is a contraction of the company's name, and not 'refrigerator'.
 The company was owned by American automotive giant General Motors throughout much of the 20th century, but eventually made its way into the hands of Swedish appliance manufacturer Electrolux in 1986.
 The brand has at least one authorized service provider in every US state, though coverage is still rather thin in some rural areas.

 As you can expect for a brand with this level of public recognition, the Frigidaire FFTR1835VW is quite possibly the closest representation of what comes to mind for most people when they picture a refrigerator.
-This 30-inch top freezer model has a simple cooling system consisting of a fixed-speed compressor and a single evaporator in the freezer, with temperature regulation being handled by a mechanical thermostat.
-However, it's still a solid performer in most respects, with decent temperature uniformity ensuring that food is cooled to a similar level regardless of where you place it in the fridge cabinet, barring the somewhat warm door bins.
-It's decently spacious on the inside for something this small, even within its freezer with the optional twist-tray style ice maker installed.
+This 30-inch top freezer model has a simple cooling system, with a fixed-speed compressor, a single evaporator, and a mechanical thermostat.
+However, it's still a solid performer in most respects, with decent temperature uniformity ensuring that food is cooled to a similar level regardless of where you place it, barring the somewhat warm door bins.
+It's decently spacious on the inside for something this small.
 It also has an advertised operating range of 45 to 110 °F (7.2 to 43.3 °C), making it a good option if you've got the room for a second fridge in a garage.

 3. Haier/GE/Cafe/Fisher & Paykel

 The Café CGE29DP2TS1 is a high-end French-door refrigerator.
 It's effectively an upgraded version of the GE Profile PGE29BYTFS, and shares many of the latter's features.
-There's a separate temperature-controlled drawer that can be configured to keep deli meats and cheese cool or to chill bottles of wine, along with an auto-filling built-in water pitcher, four movable split shelves in the fridge cabinet, and twin-evaporator cooling system with an inverter-controlled compressor for more precise humidity and temperature regulation.
-Temperature uniformity is similarly stellar, and the in-freezer placement of its ice maker frees up space and introduces fewer likely failure points compared to similar models with ice makers built into the fridge cabinet.
+There's a separate temperature-controlled drawer for deli meats and cheese, or for chilling wine, along with an auto-filling built-in water pitcher and four movable split shelves in the fridge cabinet.
+Temperature uniformity is stellar, and the in-freezer placement of its ice maker frees up space and introduces fewer potential failure points than similar models with ice makers built into the fridge cabinet.
 Where it differs from its cheaper sibling is its crisper drawer design, which seals more tightly and does a better job of holding in moisture, resulting in longer-lasting delicate greens like celery or lettuce.

 4. LG

 LG Electronics is a South Korean conglomerate that manufactures everything from consumer electronics like soundbars and televisions to batteries for electric cars.
 Their appliances division has released refrigerators with eye-catching, sometimes industry-first features, like UV lights to automatically sanitize water dispensers or even ice makers that dispense slower-melting spheres.
 Public perception of their products was severely damaged following the widespread failure of fridges with defective linear compressors and the subsequent high-profile class-action lawsuit.
-Service coverage is strong in major American metropolitan areas, but gets dicey in the Midwest and in mountain states like Montana and North Dakota.
+Service coverage is strong in major American metropolitan areas, but gets dicey in more rural states.

 The LG LRFLC2706S is a counter-depth 36-inch fridge.
 Traditionally, storage space is a bugbear for counter-depth units like this one, the toll you must pay for flush-fit looks.
-However, this fridge (mostly) gets around this issue through what the company calls its Counter-Depth MAX design, which essentially hollows out space at the back of the fridge cabinet versus most conventional counter-depth units, though the cabinet still isn't quite as deep as a standard-depth fridge of a similar size.
-Temperature uniformity is highly consistent throughout, so there's no need to be overly tactical when unpacking temperature-sensitive groceries.
-It's a similar story in the freezer, where everything placed inside will be cooled to a similar level.
+However, this fridge (mostly) gets around this issue through what the company calls its Counter-Depth MAX design, which essentially hollows out space at the back of the fridge cabinet versus most conventional counter-depth units.
+Temperature uniformity is highly consistent throughout the fridge and freezer, so there's no need to be overly tactical when unpacking temperature-sensitive groceries.
 Unfortunately, it doesn't lead the pack when it comes to produce preservation: the main fridge cabinet and crisper drawers are both relatively dry environments, which can cause delicate greens to begin wilting prematurely.

 5. Samsung

 Samsung is a multinational company based in South Korea that produces a wide range of consumer electronics, including a popular range of televisions, monitors, soundbars, headphones, and home appliances like refrigerators.
-In the interest of full transparency, their products have suffered a less-than-stellar perception amongst consumers, with widely publicized failures involving everything from insufficiently cold fridge cabinets to faulty ice makers.
+In the interest of full transparency, their products have suffered a less-than-stellar reputation amongst consumers, with widely publicized failures ranging from insufficiently cold fridge cabinets to faulty ice makers.
 Recent models have gone some way toward rectifying this reputation.
-However, it's still worth noting that the company still lags far behind others regarding service coverage within the United States.
+However, it's worth noting that the company lags far behind others in service coverage within the United States.
+While you can easily get in touch with an authorized service technician in major metro areas, there's very thin coverage in more rural areas.

 6. Whirlpool/KitchenAid/Maytag